Private Company Alternatives for Purchase Accounting

 Grossman Yanak & Ford LLP is a full-service CPA firm, headquartered in Pittsburgh, Pennsylvania.
 Their accounting and consulting service offerings include audit and assurance, tax advisory and compliance, business valuation and litigation support, business advisory/ management consulting, and ERP solutions.

-Jeffrey A. Ford is a founding partner at Grossman Yanak & Ford LLP.
+Jeffrey A. Ford is a Founding Partner at Grossman Yanak & Ford LLP.
 He has over 30 years of experience, focused in audit and assurance, M&A transactions, and technology consulting.
 Jeff has served a variety of ownership groups including public and private companies, private equity groups and international investors.
-He currently serves on the AICPA Governing Council.

 Published: Auditing, Reporting & Compliance Newsletter, No. 02, Autumn 2019 l Photo: f11photo - stock.adobe.com